Struggling to get interviews?

 1. List your contact information

-List the following contact details at the top of your college scholarship resume:
+To start with, list the following contact details at the top of your college scholarship resume:

 - Name